jwiegley/hours/README.md

 Three programs are built along with this library:

-  - `bae-periods`: Computes the current ideal work periods relative to the current time, as expected by my employer, BAE Systems.
+  - `work-periods`: Computes the current ideal work periods relative to the current time, as expected by my employer.
 I don't expect anyone else to use this program, but you might copy and modify the to suit your environment.

   - `utimelog-periods`: Converts a file in the Emacs timeclock format, which is just simply `i DATE TIME` for clock-in, and `o DATE TIME` for clock-out